santaclarauniversity/santaclarauniversity.github.io/src/docs/01-what's-new.md

 - Better CSS/JS performance.
 - New templates and documentation.

+**Bootstrap 4**
+- Upgraded to Bootstrap 4 alpha 6 (all `.less` -> `.scss`)

+**Content Type Changes**

+- **Grid System and Layout**
+  - One column/two column "module" designations are deprecated in favor of columns.
+See: Site Pointer, Infographics, List Items, more.
+- **Accordion**
+  - Marked for deprecation - is now a Card with a special collapsible attribute.
+- **Buttons**
+  - Large "stroked" style is now deprecated.
+  - Added new standard and outline buttons.
+  - Increased the options for the the existing SCU custom buttons.
+- **Panels**
+  - Panels are now deprecated in favor of Cards.
+- **Pull Quotes**
+  - Pull Quotes are deprecated - they should be a type of stylized block.
+- **Hero**
+  - Renamed Jumbotron and uses BS4-standard code.
+- **Image Gallery**
+  - Renamed Carousel using BS4-shipped code.
+- **Image Grid**
+  - Removed in favor of gutter-less grids.

+**Templates and Documentation**
+- Typography: Reset to Bootstrap standards, most notably, made headers less opinionated (no color or transform)
+- Typography: Headers now use a true bold font (used a browser-filled Trade Gothic previously).
+- Added Accessibility Guidelines (TODO)
+- Added new Email templates

 **Fabricator and Build**
 - Cleaned gulpfile and extraneous Node deps from `package.json`
   - Changed `for..in` loops on Bower to ES6 `forEach`